Neural 3D Video Synthesis from Multi-view Video: Experiments

-\paragraph{\textbf{Qualitative Comparison to the Baselines}} We also highlight a visual comparison of our methods to the baselines in Fig.~\ref{fig:ablation_method_variants}.
-This highlights the advantages of our approach in terms of photorealism that are not well quantified using the metrics.
+\qheading{Qualitative Comparison to the Baselines.} We highlight visual comparisons of our methods to the baselines in Fig.~\ref{fig:baseline_comparisons} and Fig.~\ref{fig:ablation_method_variants}.
+The visual results of the rendered images and FLIP error maps highlight the advantages of our approach in terms of photorealism that are not well quantified using the metrics.
+In Fig.~\ref{fig:baseline_comparisons} we compare to the existing methods.
+MVS with texturing suffers from incomplete reconstruction, especially for occlusion boundaries, such as image boundaries and the window regions.
+The baked-in textures also cannot capture specular and transparent effects properly, e.g., the window glasses.
+LLFF~\cite{mildenhall2019local} produces blurred images with ghosting artifacts and less consistent novel view across time, especially for objects at occlusion boundaries and greater distances to the foreground, e.g., trees through the windows behind the actor.
+The results from Neural Volumes~\cite{Lombardi19tog} contain cloudy artifacts and suffer from inconsistent colors and brightness (which can be better observed in the supplemental video).
+In contrast, our method achieves clear images, unobstructed by ``cloud artifacts'' and produces the best results compared to the existing methods.
+In particular, the details of the actor (e.g., hat, hands) and important details (e.g., flame torch, which consists of a highly reflective surface as well as the volumetric flame appearance) are faithfully captured by our method.
+Furthermore, MVS and LLFF and NeuralVolume cannot model scenes as compact and continuous spatio-temporal representation as our DyNeRF representation.
+In Fig.~\ref{fig:ablation_method_variants}, we compare various settings of the dynamic neural radiance fields.
 NeRF-T can only capture a blurry motion representation, which loses all appearance details in the moving regions and cannot capture view-dependent effects.
 Though DyNeRF$^\dagger$ has a similar quantitative performance as NeRF-T, it has significantly improved visual quality in the moving regions compared to NeRF-T, but still struggles to recover the sharp appearance details.
-DyNeRF with our proposed training strategy, DyNeRF-ISG, DyNeRF-IST and DyNeRF-IS$^\star$, can recover sharp details in the moving regions, including the torch gun, which is highly specular, and the flames.
+DyNeRF with our proposed training strategy can recover sharp details in the moving regions, including the torch gun and the flames.

-\paragraph{\textbf{Comparisons in terms of Model Compression.}} Our model is compact in terms of model size.
-In Tab.~\ref{tab:model_size}, we compare our model DyNeRF to the alternatives in terms of storage size.
-Compared to the raw videos stored in different images, e.g., PNG or JPEG, our method is more than two orders of magnitude smaller.
-Compared to a highly compact 2D video codec (HEVC), which is used as the default video codec for the GoPro camera, our model is also 50 times smaller.
-It is worth noting that these compressed 2D representations do not provide a 6D continuous representation as we do.
-Though NeRF is a compact network for a single static frame, representing the whole captured video without dropping frames requires a stack of frame-by-frame reconstructed NeRF networks, which is more than 30 times larger in size compared to our single DyNeRF model.